jordancode/phil/README.md

 *The goal of this project is not to make a flexible web framework that works for most people, but rather, to create a framework that saves a lot of time for people who agree that this exact technology stack is reasonable for their needs.*

 ### Features:
-- Encourages use of DAOs instead of an ORM (I like to write my own queries thank you)
+- Encourages use of DAOs instead of an ORM
 - Borrows concepts from DDD and splits the model layer into 3 sub-layers: Domain, Data Access, and Services
 - Uses logic-less Mustache templates.
 This provides 2 advantages:
   1. All data must be computed before reaching the view (ensures sanity)